Please click here for a detailed list of rental policies.

 - It’s the responsibility of the renter to set the room up and return it to the condition in which it was found.

-- The employee is bound by the terms of the rental agreement and is NOT authorized to make modifications.
+- The building attendant is bound by the terms of the rental agreement and is NOT authorized to make modifications.

-- Should the rental extend beyond the time stated in the rental agreement, a fee of $50 per 30 minutes is deducted from the security deposit, as monitored by the employee.
+- Should the rental extend beyond the time stated in the rental agreement, a fee of $50 per 30 minutes is deducted from the security deposit, as monitored by the attendant.

 - If the rental ends prior to the time stated in the rental agreement, the renter is not reimbursed for the unused time.